 A grin flicked on and off his lips and he said, "I don't share many things with you, Cassandra.
 What do you mean?"

-My phone shrilled into the silence breaking my focus.
-I pulled my hand free and went to see the call ID display as another ring beaconed.
-Blocked call alerted me it was probably Kirk again.
-I still had yet to reply to his call from earlier.
-The videotape had definitely put me off my routine.
-My life was no longer boring and predictable by any means.
+My phone shrilled into the silence, breaking my focus.
+I pulled my hand free and went to see the caller ID display as another ring beckoned.
+Blocked ID alerted me it was probably Kirk again.
+I had yet to reply to his call from earlier, the videotape had definitely put me off any routine.
+My life wasn't boring and predictable by any means.